 Research background

-An ultrathin endoscope had the low luminous intensity, low image resolution, and difficulty in operation.
-But the ultrathin endoscopy is expected as an useful tool of screening endoscopy because of low invasion.
+An ultrathin endoscope has low luminous intensity, low image resolution, and difficulty in operation.
+However, the ultrathin endoscopy is a useful tool for screening endoscopy because of its low invasion.

 Research motivation

 Recently endoscopic technology has markedly advanced.
-The improvement of the diagnostic ability of ultrathin endoscope has been expected.
-We thought of the evaluation of ability.
+The improvement of the diagnostic ability of ultrathin endoscope has also improved.
+Evaluating the diagnostic ability of the ultrathin endoscope is warranted.

 Research objectives